hazelweakly/hazelweakly.me/src/blog/scaling-mastodon.md

 You also get the ability to scale up an individual queue better on demand.
 Keep the `c` number smaller (no more than 25) and make more as needed, it's fine.
 That's why these are systemd templates.

+If you want to look a very nice approach in more detail, see this [blog post by Justin Warren](https://www.eigenmagic.com/2022/12/11/better-mastodon-sidekiq-scaling-with-systemd-environmentfile/).
+It does this quite well but lets you reuse the same template and modify paramaters via environment files rather than by editing the systemd templates themselves.
+(I would suggest following the other advice I've given here: one queue per systemd service, don't do weighted queues, etc; keep sidekiq as simple as possible).

+Last bits of advice for sidekiq systemd services.
+Here are the magical numbers for the queues to use that have been tested by <hachyderm.io> for you to use.

+- For the default, push, and pull sidekiq queues: Set `DB_POOL` to 10 and set `-c` to the value of `$DB_POOL`.
+- For the ingress and scheduler queue: Set `DB_POOL` to 5 and set `-c` to the value of `$DB_POOL`.
+- For the mailer queue: Set `DB_POOL` to 1 and set `-c` to the value of `$DB_POOL`.

+Ingress is very very CPU bound and will suck up a whole CPU core with very little threads, so be prepared to spin up multiple processes for the ingress queue.
+I used to say set the `DB_POOL` to 20, but I have changed this to 10 to reflect real world usage; shit just runs nicer at 10.

 ---